iceonsun/rsock/README.md

 1. windows support

-1. Add other ways to communicate, e.g. icmp, dns.
+1. Add idle mode.
+Stop repeatedly connect to server if no data for a period.

 1. Try to introduce reliable data transfer.
 Listen tcp directly and remove kcptun.